 - Typically appears on the legs (including buttocks and feet)

-- Also affects arms, face, and torso
+- Also affects the arms, face, and torso

-Inflammation and pain around the joints (arthritis)
+- Inflammation and pain around the joints (arthritis)

-– Stomach pain
+- Stomach Pain

-- Blood in stool
+- Blood in Stool

-– Other digestive problems
+- Other Digestive Problems

-Blood or protein in urine
+- Blood or protein in the urine

-- Usually only detectable through urine test
+- Usually only detectable through a urine test

-What Complications Are Caused by Henoch-Schönlein Purpura?
+What Complications are Caused by Henoch-Schönlein Purpura?